juji-io/datalevin/README.md

         com.cognitect/transit-clj {:mvn/version "1.0.324"}}}
 ```

+This JVM library supports Java 8 and above.

 ### Native Command Line Tool

 A native command line tool is built to work with Datalevin databases in shell